Commencement News Information

 This unprecedented union between an institute of technology and a liberal arts university provided a singular opportunity for interaction between two of the dominant themes in American culture.
 Case Western Reserve University's mission is to serve society as a leading center for undergraduate, graduate and professional education, for research that adds to society's store of knowledge and addresses its priorities, and for active, responsible world and community citizenship.

-For questions or comments regarding media relations, please contact Susan Griffith in Media Relations at 216.368.1004 or email@example.com.
+For questions or comments regarding media relations, please contact Bill Lubinger in Media Relations at 216.368.4443 or firstname.lastname@example.org.

 Case Western Reserve has been a well-spring of innovation since its founding in 1826.
 Learn more.